PyCQA/baron/README.md

 situations.
 You will probably ditch this task as simple too complicated and really not worth the effort.
 You are missing a good abstraction that will take care of all of the code structure and formatting for you so you can concentrate on your task.

 The FST tries to be this abstraction.
+With it you can now work on a tree which represents your code with its formatting and since it is the exact representation of your code, modifying it and converting it back to a string will give you back your code only modified where you have modified the tree.

 Said in another way, what I'm trying to achieve with Baron is a paradigm change in which writing code that will modify code is now a realist task that is worth